Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textit{GravField}, a co-located MR system where an Object Jockey live-configures virtual objects to nudge open-ended intercorporeal movement.
-Through performance workshops with 25 participants, we showed how digital physics, made perceptible through audio-visual mappings, can invite coordination, sustain ambiguity, and support emergent roles within groups.
-From these findings, we articulated the strong concept of MR-mediated perception–action loops and proposed design principles for non-prescriptive nudging.
-We see this work as a step toward understanding how MR systems can shape group dynamics while preserving agency, and as a foundation for future explorations of nudging in programmable realities across cultural, social, and public contexts.
+How can virtual objects shape collective movement without scripting actions or overriding agency?
+This paper offers one answer through \textit{GravField}, an open-source co-located MR performance system in which an Object Jockey live-configures virtual objects—ropes, springs, magnetic fields—to nudge intercorporeal movement.
+Through performance workshops with 25 participants, we showed that digital physics grounded in intuitive metaphors, made tangible through synesthetic audiovisual mappings that let participants ``hear'' and ``see'' intangible forces, can invite emergent coordination, sustain productive ambiguity, and support fluid negotiation of agency among participants, facilitators, and MR objects.
+Our empirical analysis revealed a recurrent \emph{Live Nudging Spiral}—a six-stage cycle of learning, internalizing, coordination, exploration, boredom, and reconfiguration—through which OJs sustain open-ended engagement by defamiliarizing the affordance landscape at the edge of predictability.
+From these findings, we proposed \emph{MR Live Nudges} as a concept for co-located MR, described the \emph{MR-mediated intercorporeal perception--action loop} as an analytical model of how they operate, and derived six design strategies for non-prescriptive nudging.
+We see this work as a step toward \emph{programmable realities}~\cite{Suzuki2025Programmable}—where designers compose digital physics, not just interfaces, to foster collective embodied sensemaking.